zelief/today/README.md

 yarn migrate:test
 ```

 Before you can use the app locally, you need to manually insert `questions` data first.
-Run `yarn studio` to run Prisma studio and inserting your questions.
+Run `yarn studio` to run Prisma studio and insert your questions.

 Run the app locally: